mindspore-lab/models/research/xidian/cmlp/data/cifar-10-batches-bin/README.txt

-Please place the MNIST dataset in this folder
+Please place the CIFAR-10-bin dataset in this folder